fiatconnect/specification/fiatconnect-api.md

 If the provided `fiatType` is unsupported in the user's current region, but the server supports other transfers in their region, the server MUST return a `FiatNotSupported` error.

+###### 3.3.1.1.3.2.8. `InvalidParameters`

+If the request is missing any required parameters, or if the parameters are poorly formed, the server MUST respond with an `InvalidParameters` error.

 #### 3.3.1.2. `GET /quote/out`

 The `GET /quote/out` endpoint is used to retrieve quotes used for transfers out from crypto to fiat currencies.